 Understanding the cognitive and psychological effects is also important for clinical care.
 Understanding disease progression can help clinicians anticipate problems that may eventually occur and help patients prepare for them.
 Early preparation may help patients to more easily adapt to cognitive changes and assist them in informing family members and others.
 Eventually this information may help patients communicate their disease-related cognitive changes to their employers and successfully advocate for workplace adaptations, allowing them to remain in the world of work.

-MDF: Do you think it may be possible to change CNS-related disease progression?
+Myotonic: Do you think it may be possible to change CNS-related disease progression?

 BG: Cognitive rehabilitation programs such as cognitive stimulation and adaptive strategies could be helpful, and we are interested in developing these in the future.